-Motivated by the notion that social-structural barriers may impact living kidney donation, we specifically examine household income as a potential factor influencing the observed patterns.
+Motivated by the notion that social-structural barriers may impact living kidney donation (Purnell PMID PMID: 22732044, 2012), we specifically examine household income as a potential factor influencing the observed patterns.
 By delving into the differences in seasonal trends between donors from lower and higher income households, we aim to shed light on how socioeconomic factors may play a role in shaping living kidney donation patterns.
 In this study, we explore whether seasonal fluctuations in donation during fall, winter, spring, and summer months can better explain recent changes in living kidney donation compared to the traditional assessment of annual trends.
 Utilizing linear mixed models, we formally test whether seasonal variations better elucidate recent donation trends and investigate potential differences in seasonal patterns between donors from lower and higher income households.

 METHODS